 So why am I writing about it today?
 Because I realized that the parenting things I do for him are also for myself.
 And that’s an idea worth sharing.

 Cultivating a long attention span

-Whatever he’s interested in, that’s the most important thing, so I encourage him to keep doing that as long as possible.
+Whatever he’s doing right now, that’s the most important thing.
+So I encourage him to keep doing it as long as possible.
 I never say, “Come on!
 Let’s go!”

 Of course my adult mind wanders to all the other things we could be doing.
 But I let it go, and return to that present focus.

-enter his world
+Entering his world

 I’m very ambitious and try to do a lot with my life.
 But when I’m with him, I stop everything else.
 Phone off.
 Computer off.

 Of course I’m tempted to check my phone.
 Most of us have that addiction now.
-But I ask myself “what’s more important?”, and leave it off.
+But I ask myself, “What’s more important?” and leave it off.

 I want him to have a wide range of inputs into his senses.

-We go play in as many different forests, beaches, mountains, and towns as possible.
-Touching and smelling everything we can.
+We go play in as many different forests, beaches, mountains, and towns as possible, touching and smelling everything we can.

-and now, my point:
+And now, my point: